nichonien/just-zkp/docs/how-zkp-works.md

 - If all answers are consistent with the secret knowledge, the verifier sends Verifier->>Prover: Proof verified!, indicating successful verification.
 - If any answer contradicts the secret knowledge, the verifier rejects the proof with Verifier->>Prover: Proof rejected..

-This is a simplified representation, and specific ZKP schemes may involve more complex interactions and verification processes.

 While the specific methodologies of ZKPs vary across schemes, the fundamental principle remains consistent.
 The illustrative depiction simplifies the understanding process, yet real-world ZKPs entail intricate mathematical operations and may involve more complex interactions and verification processes.